Feature Articles - Housing

 the EPA publications listed in the resource section at the end of

 - Interpreting your test results.
 At the conclusion of the radon test, the EPA advises you to follow the kit instructions on how and where to send the test kit so that your results can be interpreted.
 Test results should be received in a few weeks.
-Radon is measured in picocuries per liter of air or pCi/L. If the result of your test reveals that you have a radon level of 4pCi/L or higher, either a long term test or a second short term test should be conducted to verify the results.
+Radon is measured in picocuries per liter of air or pCi/L. If the result of your test reveals that you have a radon level of 4pCi/L or higher, either a long-term test or a second short-term test should be conducted to verify the results.
 To connect with a qualified radon professional in your area to assist with further testing, contact the MDHSS or contact the private national radon programs listed on the EPA website.

 If levels continue to read 4pCi/L or greater after further testing, a radon mitigation system will need to be installed in your home by a qualified professional.
 Numerous methods exist for reducing radon levels in your home.
 One common method is to use a vent pipe system and fan, which pulls radon from under the foundation and vents it outside above the house.
 This system is known as a soil suction radon reduction system and does not require extreme alterations to your home.
 However, this is only one example for reducing radon and qualified contractors may use various treatment methods depending on the design of your home.
 In addition to installing the mitigation system, a contractor will recommend sealing any foundation cracks and openings in your home.
 The cost of reducing radon in your home can differ, but the good news is that, according to the EPA, radon levels can be reduced by up to 99 percent with some systems.
 The EPA recommends that a post mitigation test be performed within 30 days of the installation of your radon reduction system.

 Methods also exist for constructing new homes with radon-resistant features to prevent radon from entering.
-You can find more information on such methods in the EPA publications on their Radon website.
+For more information on such methods, go to the Radon Publications page on the EPA website.